-For us, no Christmas dinner would be complete without this Creamy Parmesan Broccoli.
+For us, no Christmas dinner would be complete without this Creamy Broccoli Side Dish with parmesan.
 My mother has been making this side dish at Christmas since I was little.
 She came across this recipe when we were living in Canada briefly, and brought it back to England with her.
 She’s not sure where she found it, but I have tweaked the original method a little to speed up the cooking process.

-This Creamy Parmesan Broccoli side doesn’t only go with roast turkey, it’ll pair well with any roast you fancy and it’s indulgence makes it perfect for special occasions.
+This Creamy Broccoli Side Dish doesn’t only go with roast turkey, it’ll pair well with any roast you fancy and it’s indulgence makes it perfect for special occasions.
 The recipe serves 6 but you can increase quantities easily, you’ll just need a large oven dish.

 See how to adapt this recipe for your family here.

-Regardless or whether you are having this Creamy Parmesan Broccoli for Christmas, Thanksgiving dinner, or just a regular Sunday roast, there is always so much to do.
+Regardless or whether you are having this Creamy Broccoli Side Dish for Christmas, Thanksgiving dinner, or just a regular Sunday roast, there is always so much to do.
 I always like to prepare everything I can in advance to a roast day, particularly if we are having it for lunch.

 - Steam the broccoli.